CHTC/chtc-website-source/gpu-jobs.md

 # 1. GPUs Available in CHTC

-CHTC's high throughput (HTC) system has the following servers with GPU capabilities that are available to any CHTC user (as of 2/7/2020):
+CHTC's high throughput (HTC) system has the following servers with GPU capabilities (as of 2/7/2020):

+## A. GPUs via the CHTC GPU Lab

+CHTC has several GPU servers available as the CHTC "GPU Lab", funded by UW 2020 grant funding (see [this page](/gpu-lab) for more information on the larger GPU Lab project).

 <table class="gtable">
   <tr>